-The goal of this lesson is to acquaint the individual with a basic understanding of the elements and function of prayer; stressing the vital importance of ongoing communication with the Lord.
+This lesson aims to acquaint the individual with a basic understanding of the elements and function of prayer, stressing the vital importance of ongoing communication with the Lord.

 What is the purpose and importance of prayer in my life?

 Our spiritual lives began as the result of prayer “…whosoever shall call upon the name of the Lord shall be saved” (Romans 10:13) and must be maintained and nourished by prayer.
-Someone once said, “A Christian is only as strong as his prayer life”.
+Someone once said, “A Christian is only as strong as his prayer life.”
 There is a great deal of truth in that statement because prayer is our direct access to God.
-As we learned in lesson number five “Quiet Time”, prayer is an essential part of our relationship with the Lord; Therefore the main purpose of prayer is to sustain and strengthen our fellowship with our Heavenly Father through intimate communication.
-Absent conversation the relationship will be greatly hindered.
+As we learned in lesson number five, “Quiet Time,” prayer is an essential part of our relationship with the Lord.
+Therefore, one of the primary purposes of prayer is to sustain and strengthen our fellowship with our Heavenly Father through intimate communication, without which the relationship will be greatly hindered.

 Prayer establishes an attitude of dependency; it teaches us to draw close to God so that He can prove His sufficiency for our every need.
 “Call unto me, and I will answer thee, and shew thee great and mighty things, which thou knowest not.”
 (Jeremiah 33:3).